ProGamerGov/pytorch-convis/README.md

 ### Setup:

-After installing dependencies, you'll need to run the following script to download the default VGG and NIN models:
+After installing the dependencies, you'll need to run the following script to download the default VGG and NIN models:

 ```
 python models/download_models.py